Maomas/MagicBeasts/README.md

 ## Presentation

-Magic Beasts is an e-commerce website where you search and buy an animal of the fantastic universe.
+Magic Beasts is an e-commerce website where you can search and buy an animal of the fantastic universe.

 ## Use